activist-org/activist/README.md

 ### Levels of Action

-Levels of action are defined and represented by the activist spectrum: cooler colors for learning about issues and organization; warmer colors for direct action to make a difference.
+Levels of action are defined and represented by the activist spectrum: cooler colors are for learning about issues; and warmer colors are for direct action to make a difference.
 The spectrum is circular in nature, meaning lessons learned from protests and volunteering should educate new activists and reeducate those already active.

 - Purple: Panel Discussions
 - Blue: Seminars